‘Mom’ legislators see their numbers, influence grow but barriers to elected office remain

 For the second time while serving in the Nevada Legislature, Senate Majority Leader Nicole Cannizzaro gave birth last year.
 And again, she publicly pledged to continue full participation in her duties.

-As the nation’s groundbreaker when it comes to working moms in a state capital, Nevada made history in 2019 as the only female-majority legislative body in the United States.
-Still, legislators like Cannizzaro acknowledge uncertainty before deciding to grow their families while serving, the Nevada Current reported.
+As the nation’s groundbreaker when it comes to working moms in a state capital, Nevada made history in 2019 as the only female-majority legislative body in the U.S. Still, legislators like Cannizzaro acknowledge uncertainty before deciding to grow their families while serving, the Nevada Current reported.

 Mom lawmakers grow in visibility but their proportional representation is still lacking